CeciliaZuniga-Montanez/website/content/home/publications.md

 **Zuniga-Montanez, C**. & Krott, A. (under review).
 Late Talkers can generalise trained labels by object shape similarities, but not unfamiliar ones.
 Preprint available at https://osf.io/y9mfz/

 **Zuniga-Montanez, C.**, Fricke, S., Lisauskaite, E., Hutchinson, J., & Bowyer-Crane, C. (submitted).
-The pandemic and its ongoing impact on teachers and headteachers.
+‘Making sure that people are in a good place is draining, and nobody does that for me’: The pandemic and its ongoing impact on teachers and headteachers.
 Preprint available at https://osf.io/gfsnq

 Stokes, L., Runge, J., Rostron, J., Dorsett, R., Boshoff, J., Da Silva Marioni, L., **Zuniga-Montanez, C.**, Harvey, M., Stockland, K., Aleynikova, E., & Manzoni, C. (2023).
 Supervising Designated Safeguarding Leads in Primary Schools.
 What Works for Children’s Social Care. https://whatworks-csc.org.uk/research-report/supervising-designated-safeguarding-leads-dsls/